-Cobra MRHH125 3 Watts Waterproof VHF Radio
+Cobra MRHH125 3 Watts Waterproof Handheld VHF Marine Radio

 This device is for kayakers who aren’t looking to get anything expensive, making it very affordable.
 Its features have made it relegated to one of the very affordable handheld VHF radios in the market.
 It has compact design that is also rugged, with all the necessary features needed for a device within its price range.